giordebug/verbamanent/docs/source/training_a_model.md

 8. Return to the step 1 and reiterate for training a `vocoder` model.

-    In the example above, we trained a `GlowTTS` model, but the same workflow applies to all the other 🐸TTS models.
+    In the example above, we trained a `Glowtts` model, but the same workflow applies to all the other 🐸tts models.

 # Multi-speaker Training